aiborra11/Geoquery-project/README.md

 ## Next steps

 - Optimize pipelines.
-There are functions that could be reused in other points if they are optimized.
+There are functions that could be written in a more generic way.
 - Argparse.
-- Using selenium open an interactive map where the office location is marked.
+- Autogenerate a pdf file with an automated report.